SunyataZero/peoples-fund/docs/for-web-gurus/how-to-update-drupal.md

 Alternatively instead of the last step above ("follow these instructions") we can do this:

 1. Log in to peoplesfundglobal.org through `ssh`, for example by using putty, OpenSSH, or just ssh-ing in via the command line `ssh _username_@peoplesfundglobal.org` (you will need the user name and password)
+2. Change directory to the installation directory for Drupal: `cd www/www/`
-2. Follow the instructions here: https://www.drupal.org/docs/7/updating-your-drupal-site/updating-drupal-using-drush (Please note: I (Tord) have not tried updating using drush)
+3. Follow the instructions here: https://www.drupal.org/docs/7/updating-your-drupal-site/updating-drupal-using-drush (Please note: I (Tord) have not tried updating using drush)

 ## Updating Drupal modules